Deagan360/SalesTrackerCS210/README.md

 Journal:

 What did you do particularly well?
   I feel as though I did a good job reading input from the file and iterating though the data to display the results properly thoughout the project.
+With this program
+  I had to read through multiple files, write to a file, and iterate through the data several times.
+Doing this efficiently and not missing any data while still not running any iteration twice or messing up with blank space is a challenge I feel I accomplished correctly.

 Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?
   One opportunity that I see with my program is how I coded the user input validation.
 I hardcoded it into the loop to ensure it was proper.
 Instead I could have used